sefinek/Stella-Mod-Documentation/introduction.md

 <div align="center">
     Explore the complete guide.
     Whether you're just getting started or have been using the project for a long time, this documentation includes everything you need to know about installation, configuration, and the capabilities of the <b>Genshin Stella Mod</b> Software.
-    Browse the sections that interest you and discover how <b>Stella Mod</b> can enhance your Genshin Impact experience.
+    Browse the sections that interest you and discover how Stella Mod can enhance your Genshin Impact experience.
 </div>
 <br>